Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Object Functions.md

 # Animation Functions
 ### playAnim(obj:String, name:String, forced:Bool = false, ?reverse:Bool = false, ?startFrame:Int = 0)
 Plays an existing animation of the sprite object; it can <ins>override an animation</ins>.
-If there are two or similair names inside the `name` parameter; <ins>this rule is applied to all `name` parameters</ins>.
+If there are two or similar names inside the `name` parameter; <ins>this rule is applied to all `name` parameters</ins>.

 - `obj` - The sprite object tag name to be used.
 - `name` - The specified name of the animation to use.
-- `forced` - Whether will the animation will be force to restart; Defualt value: `false`.
+- `forced` - Whether will the animation will be force to restart; Default value: `false`.
-- `reverse` - An optional parameter, Whether the animation will be played backwards; Defualt value `false`.
+- `reverse` - An optional parameter, Whether the animation will be played backwards; Default value `false`.
-- `startFrame` - An optional parameter, The animation frame in the animation to start from; Defualt value: `0`.
+- `startFrame` - An optional parameter, The animation frame in the animation to start from; Default value: `0`.

 ### addAnimation(obj:String, name:String, frames:Array\<Int\>, framerate:Int = 24, loop:Bool = true)
 Adds a <ins>new animation</ins> of the sprite object.